jvcamacho1/Covid-Data-Pipeline/README.md

   <img src="https://github.com/jvcamacho1/Covid-Data-Pipeline/blob/main/Images/Pipeline.jpg?raw=true" alt="Pipeline Image"/>
 </p>

-Pipeline Stages
+##Pipeline Stages
 The pipeline consists of the following stages:

-Data Ingestion: In this stage, raw data related to COVID-19 infections in the USA is collected from various sources and consolidated into a single dataset.
+1.**Data Ingestion: In this stage, raw data related to COVID-19 infections in the USA is collected from various sources and consolidated into a single dataset.

-Data Cleaning: In this stage, the data is cleaned and standardized to ensure consistency and accuracy.
+2.**Data Cleaning: In this stage, the data is cleaned and standardized to ensure consistency and accuracy.

-Data Transformation: In this stage, the cleaned data is transformed to create additional features and enrich the dataset.
+3.**Data Transformation: In this stage, the cleaned data is transformed to create additional features and enrich the dataset.

-Data Loading: In this stage, the transformed data is loaded into a data warehouse for further analysis and visualization.

-Data Visualization: In this stage, the data is visualized using the Folium library, which creates an interactive map of all states in the USA, showing the number of COVID-19 cases and deaths.
+4.**Data Visualization: In this stage, the data is visualized using the Folium library, which creates an interactive map of all states in the USA, showing the number of COVID-19 cases and deaths.

 Each stage generates an intermediate file that is stored in Parquet format for greater efficiency.
-The bronze data is the raw, unprocessed data.
-The silver data is the cleaned and standardized data, while the gold data is the transformed and enriched data.
+The raw data is the unprocessed data.
+The bronze data is the cleaned and standardized data, the silver data is the transformed and enriched data, and the Gold Data is the vizualization data.

 How to Use
 To use this pipeline, follow these steps: